Transfer Learning for Kernel-based Regression

-In this section, we first provide the theoretical guarantee for ${\cal A}_h$-TKRR where ${\cal A}_h$ is known in Section \ref{sub_sec_upper}.
-Particularly, a theoretical upper bound of ${\cal A}_h$-TKRR estimator is established in Theorem \ref{theorem_1}, which is also verified as minimax optimal in Theorem \ref{theorem_2}.
+In this section, we first provide the theoretical guarantee for ${\cal A}_h$-TKRR in \cref{Al1}.
+Particularly, a theoretical upper bound of ${\cal A}_h$-TKRR estimator is established in Theorem \ref{thm_ub_Ah_TKRR}, which is also verified as optimal in Theorem \ref{theorem_2}.
 We also summarize the detailed convergence rates for some special kernel classes.
-In Section \ref{subsec:Theroy_ATL}, we provide the theoretical results for SA-TKRR without the known set ${\cal A}_h$, including the consistency of $\widehat{{\cal A}}_{\ell}$ in Theorem \ref{theorem_3} and the theoretical upper bound of the SA-TKRR estimator $\widehat{f}_a$ in Theorem \ref{thm3}.
+In Section \ref{subsec:Theroy_ATL}, we provide the theoretical results for SA-TKRR in \cref{Al2} including the consistency of $\widehat{{\cal A}}_{\ell}$ in Theorem \ref{theorem_3} and the theoretical upper bound of the SA-TKRR estimator $\widehat{f}_a$ in Theorem \ref{theorem_4}.